ng-Classic/ng-classic/aio/content/tutorial/first-app/first-app-lesson-08.md

     </section>

 ## Lesson review
-In this lesson, you used the `ngFor` directive to repeat data dynamically in Angular Classictemplates.
-You also added a new array of data to be used in the Angular Classicapp.
+In this lesson, you used the `ngFor` directive to repeat data dynamically in Angular Classic templates.
+You also added a new array of data to be used in the Angular Classic app.
 The application now dynamically renders a list of housing locations in the browser.

 The app is taking shape, great job.